 And that’s the order in which authorities will be organized in your TOA.
 If you’ve got a citation that doesn’t fit into any of those seven categories, there are nine other slots you can define for those, for a total of 16 sections.

 Select the citation using either your mouse or keyboard.
-To mark the citation, either press ALT-SHIFT-I (which works in all versions of Word from 2002 through 2010) or click on the References tab with your mouse and select Mark Citation:
+To mark the citation, either press ALT-SHIFT-I (which works in all versions of Word from 2002 through 2016) or go to the References tab with your mouse and click Mark Citation:

 Either way, you’ll get a dialog box that looks like this:

-Click the Category button on the right and assigned the citation to one of the categories.
-(If you need to make your own category, just select the next number and type the new category name in the “Replace with” field to rename it, then click OK.)
+Click the Category drop-down below and assigned the citation to one of the categories.
+(If you need to make your own category, just click the Category button on the right, select the next number and type the new category name in the “Replace with” field to rename it, then click OK.)

 If you’ve got the same case cited multiple times and you’re sure your short citation format is consistent throughout your document, you can click Mark All to mark all instances of this case at once.
 If you’re more cautious, click the Next Citation button, and Word will find the next text string that resembles a legal citation and allow you to mark that, too.